Koshkar-Ata (lake)

 Koshkar-Ata (Қошқарата) is a lake in Mangystau Region, southwest Kazakhstan.
 It lies 5 km north of the regional capital of Aktau and 8 km from the shores of the Caspian Sea.
 It is 36 m below sea level.
-It is a serious environmental and health hazard.
+It is a serious environmental and health hazard due to it being used as a mining waste dump between the 1960s and 1990s.

 History

 Before industrial activity began in the 1960s, Koshkar-Ata was a periodic lake, rich in natural salt, which was unsuitable for farming.
 However, the discovery of vast uranium deposits in western Kazakhstan soon led to a uranium extraction and processing industry.
 In the 1980s at its peak production, Kazakhstan was producing more than one third of all uranium in the Soviet Union.
 It had more than 30 mines.

 The lake was chosen as a location to dump all the radioactive and toxic waste from the chemical complex in Shevchenko (now called Aktau).
 However, in 1999, because of various reasons like decreasing uranium resources and an economic crisis, led to the complete end of uranium mining.

 During the uranium period, 356 million tonnes of mining waste went into Koshkar-Ata; uranium accounted for 105 million tonnes.